-Reviews for Iron Man 2, one of the most anticipated movies of the summer (or late spring), have mostly ranged from lukewarm to downright negative.
+Reviews for the blockbuster-to-be Iron Man 2 have mostly ranged from lukewarm to downright negative.
 The original Iron Man has become the Tin Man, to paraphrase The Hollywood Reporter‘s reviewer.
 See below snippets from several Iron Man 2 reviews.
 (Rotten Tomatoes’ current 82 percent approval rating is deceiving because it doesn’t include their top critics.
 There’ll be lots of rotten tomatoes thrown at Iron Man 2 very shortly, once critics from major print and online publications start posting their reviews on the site.)

 Directed by Jon Favreau from a screenplay by Justin Theroux, Iron Man 2 stars Robert Downey Jr, Gwyneth Paltrow, Don Cheadle, Scarlett Johansson, Mickey Rourke, Sam Rockwell, Paul Bettany, Kate Mara and Samuel L. Jackson.

 “Well, that didn’t take long.
 Everything fun and terrific about Iron Man, a mere two years ago, has vanished with its sequel.
 In its place, Iron Man 2 has substituted noise, confusion, multiple villains, irrelevant stunts and misguided story lines.
 A film series that started out with critical and commercial success will have to settle for only the latter with this sequel.
 Robert Downey Jr.’s return as Tony Stark/Iron Man will assure that.”
 Kirk Honeycutt in The Hollywood Reporter.